manuelmessmer/QuESo/README.md

-# Trivariate/Trimmed Isogeometric Analysis - TrIGA
+# Trivariate Isogeometric B-Rep Analysis - TIBRA

-TrIGA is an IGA preprocessor to generate analysis suitable models from volumetric B-Reps.
+TIBRA is an IGA preprocessor to generate analysis suitable models from volumetric B-Reps.
 The B-Rep is embedded into a trivariate B-Spline cuboid defined by a bounding box (`lower_point`, `upper_point`).
 The user can specify the polynomial degree (`p=1..4`) and the number of knot spans in each spatial direction.
-TrIGA reads an STL file and computes the integration points required for a FE analysis.
+TIBRA reads an STL file and computes the integration points required for a FE analysis.
 An interface to the FE framework Kratos Multiphysics is provided.

 This project is still under development.